martinpihrt/OSPy-plugins/plugins/ups_adj/README.md

 * Status:
   Status window from the plugin.

 * Enable logging:
   Enable logging and graphing.

+* Select filter for graph history
+  Without limits
+  Day filter
+  Month filter
+  Year filter

 Power line is connected via optocoupler between GPIO 23 - pin 16 and ground.
 Output pulse on GPIO 24 - pin 18 (via optocoupler open colector and ground) to UPS for shutdown battery in UPS.

 The hardware should be connected as follows:
 <a href="/plugins/ups_adj/static/images/schematics.png"><img src="/plugins/ups_adj/static/images/schematics.png" width="100%"></a>

 Recommend using optocoupler between GPIO and UPS.
 Visit [Martin Pihrt's blog](http://www.pihrt.com/elektronika/248-moje-rapsberry-pi-zavlazovani-zahrady). for more information.